William Prunier

-William Prunier (born 14 August 1967) is a French football coach and former player who is currently the manager of Bourges Foot 18.
+William Prunier (born 14 August 1967) is a French football manager and former player who is the manager of AS Villers-Houlgate.

-As a player, Prunier was a centre-back and spent most of his career in France, primarily with Auxerre where he spent nine years, but also played for clubs in England, Denmark, Scotland, Italy, Belgium and Qatar, where he finished his career.
+As a player, Prunier was a centre-back and spent most of his career in France, primarily with Auxerre where he spent nine years, but also played for clubs in England, Denmark, Italy, Belgium and Qatar, where he finished his career.
 He also represented France, gaining his only cap in 1992.